Homemade Twix Bars (Gluten-Free, Paleo + Vegan)

-The caramel filling is seriously super easy.
+Next, we make the super easy caramel filling.
 It can be made in the microwave or on the stove, but you don’t even need to cook it; just melt all of the ingredients together until fully combined, before pouring the scrumptious mixture over the cooled crust.
 The almond butter tastes so nutty and delicious here, but cashew butter also makes a fabulous substitute – it gives an even more caramelly flavor!